Reproducing kernels for the irreducible components of polynomial spaces on unions of Grassmannians: Cubatures and designs on unions of Grassmannians

-Theorem \ref{th:pot} enables the use of numerical minimization schemes to derive cubatures.
-Knowledge of the global lower bound $\mathcal{T}_{\sigma_{\mathcal{K},d}}(t)$ is important to check if numerical solutions are indeed cubatures by ruling out that the minimization got stuck in a local minimum.
-According to \eqref{eq:Tsigma}, explicitly computing the lower bound amounts to computing the matrix $T_{\K,d}(t)$.
-Indeed, $T_{\K,d}(t)$ can be determined via the help of zonal polynomials by
+Theorem~\ref{the:pot} enables the use of numerical minimization schemes to derive cubatures.
+Knowledge of the global lower bound $\mathcal{T}_{\sigma_{\mathcal{I},d}}(t)$ is important to check if numerical solutions are indeed cubatures by ruling out that the minimization got stuck in a local minimum.
+The matrix $T_{\mathcal{I},d}(t)$ can be computed via zonal polynomials by